bseltz-cohesity/scripts/reports/powershell/restoreReport/README.md

 * -smtpPort: SMTP port to use (default is 25)
 * -sendFrom: email address to show in the from field

+## Filter Parameters

+* -destroyable: (optional) show only restores/clones that can be torn down

 ## Date Range Parameters

 If no date range parameters are specified, the date range will default to the last 31 days.
 Otherwise you can use one of the following: